Charles Herbert Garvin: Career

-After the war, Dr. Garvin returned to Cleveland and started his own practice.
+After the war, Garvin returned to Cleveland and started a practice.
 He co-founded and was the first president of the Former Interns and Residents of Freedmen's Hospital.
 In 1920, he was offered a teaching position in Western Reserve University, which he accepted, and remained there until 1937.
 Western Reserve University had a teaching affiliation with Lakeside Hospital where he was working.
 He was named assistant surgeon of genito-urinary diseases.
 With this appointment he became the first African-American to be appointed to a Cleveland hospital.
-His appointment was significant, for when a survey was conducted in 1920 by the Cleveland Hospital Council on physician employment opportunities and discrimination, it found that only 19 physicians in Cleveland were offered the chance to apply in hospital staff.
+His appointment was significant, for when a survey was conducted in 1920 by the Cleveland Hospital Council on physician employment opportunities and discrimination, it found that only 19 physicians in Cleveland were offered the chance to apply to hospital staff.
 Only Garvin was given an appointment.
 However, he still faced discrimination in his workplace, as his responsibilities were limited to outpatient care and his narrow privileges did not allow him to admit patients on his own.

 Garvin urged his colleagues to research and study illnesses found disproportionately among African-American populations, such as tuberculosis and pellagra.
 He disagreed that attachment to the diseases was due to racial and biological inferiority, and wanted research to be conducted to disprove the idea.
 "We seriously question," Garvin wrote, "if under similar environment—long hours of hard labor; limited often faulty diet, restriction in proper hospital and medical care, and faulty sanitation—any race would have shown such a marked improvement in its tuberculosis rate."
 He insisted that black physicians carry out this focus because, "herefore in literature, as in medicine, the Negro has been written about, exploited, and experimented upon sometimes not to his physical betterment or to the advancement of science, but the advancement of the Nordic investigator."
 He further remarked that "in the past, men of other races have for the large part interpreted our diseases, often tinctured with inborn prejudices."

-In the early years, Dr. Garvin attended clinics of Dr. George W. Criles.
-On one occasion, Dr. Criles was performing a right rectus abdominal incision when he found a tumor mass.
-Not having dealt with tumors before, Dr. Criles asked his assistants what the mass was.
-When none answered, Dr. Garvin volunteered to answer, saying, "That's a desmoid tumor."
+In the early years, Garvin attended the clinics of Dr. George W. Criles.
+On one occasion, Criles was performing a right rectus abdominal incision when he found a tumor mass.
+Not having dealt with tumors before, Criles asked his assistants what the mass was.
+When none answered, Garvin volunteered to answer, saying, "That's a desmoid tumor."
 The incident was reported in the media and it built Garvin's reputation that he was offered a position in Lakeside Hospital.